Turkish Halkbank interested in operating in Azerbaijan as financial organization

 By Sadraddin Aghjayev - Trend:

-Turkish Halkbank is interested in operating in Azerbaijan as a financial organization, Chairman of Halkbank Suleyman Ozdil told Trend on Nov.
-14.
+Turkish Halkbank is interested in operating in Azerbaijan as a financial organization, Chairman of Halkbank Suleyman Ozdil told Trend.

 According to Ozdil, Halkbank may establish cooperation with Azerbaijani financial organizations and invest in the creation of new financial products in the country.